fvdm/nodejs-directvps/README.md

 Update details about a server.

 Only include fields you wish to update, others are left intact.
 To clear a field (ie. password or sshkey) set it to `null` or an empty string `""`.
-Most of these fields are applied to your server after a reinstall.
+When you set a `password` or `sshkey` you will not receive the SMS with root password.

 #### Object fields: